10yard/dkafe/readme.md

 <sup>Click image to watch gameplay video</sup>

+### DKContinue

+The continue plugin gives you the opportunity to continue playing when your game would normally be over.

+A continue option will appear with a 10 second countdown timer.
+Simply push the P1 Start button to continue your game and your score will be reset to zero.
+A tally of the total number of continues made will appear at the top of the screen.

 ## DKWolf Emulator

 DKAFE comes with my custom lightweight build of WolfMAME named DKWolf,  it supports only Donkey Kong drivers (including DK Junior, DK3, Crazy Kong and Big Kong).